The

 put forward a proposal to the UK

-Film Council, who oversee around £50 million of lottery funds
+Film Council, who oversee around £50 million of lottery

-a year.
+funds a year.

 The

-exciting proposal, and subsequent BFI
+exciting proposal, and subsequent

-industry report, recommended spending a portion of lottery funds
+industry report, recommended spending lottery funds

 to improve cinema access, and included equipping over 100 UK cinemas